Princess Maria of Romania (born 1964): Activities in Romania

 Maria visited Romania with her parents and other members of the family in 1997, and from this point onwards began visiting the country regularly for Christmas or family events such as her parents' 60th Wedding Anniversary and King Michael's 90th Birthday celebrations.

 On 7 May 2014, Maria was invested with the Grand Cross of the Order of the Crown in a ceremony conducted by Crown Princess Margareta at the Elisabeta Palace to mark Maria's upcoming 50th birthday.
 This was followed by a dinner at the Palace attended by the Prime Minister of Romania (Victor Ponta) and other guests.

 On 21 April 2015 it was announced by the Romanian cosmetic company Farmec that Maria is an official ambassador of the company, where she will participate in projects to promote products created in the research lab of the company, as well as social responsibility activities undertaken by Farmec.

 In January 2015 it was announced that Maria would move to Romania permanently to take on activities in support of the royal family, and she was present in the public commemorations in Bucharest of 25 years since the royal family's return later the same month.

 Maria has represented the royal family at events across the country, acted in support of Margareta, Custodian of the Crown and taken on a number of patronages including Concordia Humanitarian Organisation.

-During her father's illnesses, Maria and her elder sisters took turns to be with him at his home in Switzerland and it was during her stay that King Michael passed away.
+During her father's illnesses, Maria and her elder sisters took turns to be with him at his home in Switzerland and it was during her stay that King Michael died.

 Marriage and divorce

 On 16 September 1995, Maria married Kazimierz Wiesław Mystkowski (b.
 13 September 1958 in Łaś-Toczyłowo), a Polish nobleman from the Mystkowski family and a computer engineer.
 Raised in a Catholic family, he is the son of Eugeniusz Mystkowski and his wife, Janina Wadelowska.
 The wedding celebration was held at the Greek Orthodox Holy Trinity Cathedral in New York, and was attended by the Romanian royal family, the parents of Kazimierz, the newly married Crown Prince and Crown Princess of Greece.
-King Michael I served as koumbaros to the couple.
+King Michael I served as the couple's koumbaros (the best man who, during a Greek Orthodox wedding, exchanges the crowns over the couple’s heads).
 In December 2003, the couple subsequently divorced without producing any children.